cramrez/velir/README.md

 * Set the SIMPLETEST_BASE_URL variable to the URL of your site.
 * Set the SIMPLETEST_DB variable to point to the URL of your Drupal database.

+### Question:

+Q. Describe an instance when you would create a custom data entity versus use the Node entity.
+What are some downsides when Node is used when it should not be?

+A. You can use an entity when you want to save a log of calls to an external API.
+It saves some important fields such as user_id, call_url, and timestamp.

+Some downsides could be:
+Unnecessary complexity in terms of the number of tables and fields that aren't necessary.
+Database overhead.